lucidBrot/kctf-usage/README.md

 * My poc is based on ubuntu 18
 * basing the chroot on python-alpine fails with new errors.
 Not recommendable.
 * the python-slim and python base images seem to have locked the root account, so sudo fails when run as root.

+## expose multiple ports

+The easiest way to deal with this is to redesign the challenge.
+The second easiest way is to make the challenge contain a "jumpbox" shell from where the ctf player can operate.
+Because, well... there is just no way in kctf to reliably get traffic to the same instance through different tcp connections.
+And even if you do, it would then not reach the nsjail instance, unless you decided to go without nsjail.

+But for some reason, [it is configurable anyway](https://github.com/google/kctf/tree/v1/dist/challenge-templates/pwn#challengeyaml), so maybe i am wrong.